C.F. Jabatos de Nuevo León

-Jabatos de Nuevo León (or Club de Fútbol Nuevo León) is a former Mexican football club which started in 1957 in the Ascenso MX, Mexico's second division of football.
-The club played in the top tier Liga MX and various lower divisions until about 1990, when lagging fan attendance competition was presented by two other professional clubs in Nuevo León, C.F.
+Jabatos de Nuevo León (or Club de Fútbol Nuevo León) was a Mexican football club which started in 1957 in the Ascenso MX, Mexico's second division of football.
+The club also played in the top tier Liga MX and various other lower divisions, such as the Liga Premier and the bottom tier Liga TDP, until about 1990, when lagging fan attendance competition was presented by two other professional clubs in Nuevo León, C.F.
 Monterrey and Tigres de la UANL.